ruhani-j/boardventure-boardgame/report.md

 1.  **Introduction and Motivation**

-Change future tense to past tense throughout report

-This project is inspired by the game of life and other board games we enjoy playing.
+This project was inspired by the game of life and other board games we enjoy playing.
 The motivation behind this game was to create a fun online game for people who feel bored with traditional board games.
-Our game aims to provide a fun experience that is accessible to everyone.
+It evolved into becoming a game for people who want to play a board game without physical games with them.
+Our game aimed to provide a fun experience that is accessible to everyone.
 The game is at a good level for us in terms of the coding and is aesthetically pleasing along with being functional.

 2.  **Background and Related Works**